phensley/cldr-engine-website/docs/doc-design-bundles.md

 ### Schema overhead

-The [CLDR JSON encoding](https://github.com/unicode-cldr) stores values in a hierarchical schema.
-Finding a value requires following a path down the tree to reach a leaf node holding the value.
+The JSON encoding stores values in a hierarchical schema.
+Finding a value requires traversing a path in the tree until we reach a leaf node that holds the value.

-The tree itself adds considerable overhead to the JSON encoding.
-For example, to retrieve the full date format for the en-001 Gregorian calendar, you would traverse the following path:
+The intermediate nodes in the tree add considerable overhead to the JSON encoding.
+For example, if you want to find the "full date format for the Gregorian calendar" in the "en-001/ca-gregorian.json" file, you would traverse the following path:

 ```javascript
 "main": {